Steveghy/Looting-the-Louvre/README.md

 museum in the world, with multiple historical paintings, including the Mona Lisa.
 Looting the Lourve will educate younger kids about important works of art without needing to wander through a "boring" museum.

+Simply download the zip, extract it, and run the Executable!